 The School of Architecture selects students annually for a number of scholarships, which have been created especially for architecture students.
 Scholarships are based on academic merit; some are also based on financial need.
 A list of all available scholarships, criteria and special requirements are detailed below.
 Award amounts will vary from year to year.

-Applications will be accepted for scholarships in academic year 2024-2025 beginning on February 2, 2024.
+The application process is now open for scholarships in academic year 2025-2026.
 Click here to apply.

 Internship Award